How to save energy this Christmas

 An LED would fit snugly into the bottom of a stocking - and it certainly beats an orange.

 Preparing Christmas dinner can be an epic ordeal, involving dozens of pots and pans, and several rounds of washing up.
-But you can make it a tad more energy efficient by taking some simple measures.
+But, you can make it a tad more energy efficient by taking some simple measures.